fohrloop/venvlink/README.md

    ^--- The actual virtual environment files are here!
 ```

-The first folder is for using the virtual environment normally, just like you have used to (running `venv/Scripts/activate`) and the second folder is for storing the actual virtual environment files.
+The first folder is for using the virtual environment normally, just like you have used to (running `.\venv\Scripts\activate`) and the second folder is for storing the actual virtual environment files.

 ## 📖❔ Getting help
 You can use  the `-h` flag: